snocl/thoughts/Unsorted/Design Documents Hosts.md

-# Thoughts on Design Documents
+# Design Documents Hosts

+This document features thoughts on various hosts for collaborating on design documents.

 ## Overview